#14 - Employment and Recruitment Procedures for Faculty and Academic Support Professional Positions, Continuing and Temporary

 - All letters of interest and credentials shall be directed to either the Chairperson/Unit Head or designated screening committee chairperson as indicated in the Recruitment Plan.
 The Chairperson, or designee, shall acknowledge all letters of interest.

 - The Chairperson/Unit Head shall be responsible for obtaining a complete applicant file as described in the vacancy announcement.

-- The Chairperson/Unit Head shall be responsible for ensuring that all applicants are sent an EEO survey, and directed to information about the department, the University, and the community.
+- The Chairperson/Unit Head shall be responsible for ensuring that all applicants are sent an EEO survey (unless using an electronic system), and directed to information about the department, the University, and the community.

 Candidate Selection Process

-No candidates may be invited for interviews until Form C is approved by the Civil Rights Director, and normally the Dean/Director (also the Vice President, if designated in the Recruitment Plan).
+No candidates may be invited for interviews until Form C is approved by the Civil Rights Director, and the Dean/Director.
 The Screening Committee shall function according to the charge outlined in the Recruitment Plan.

-- The Chairperson/Unit Head shall prepare the Form C and submit it with files to the Dean/Director for approval.
+- The Chairperson of the Screening Committee shall prepare the Form C and upload files for the Dean/Director approval.

 - The Chair/Unit Head, or designee, shall invite candidates and make appropriate arrangements for interviews.
 The invitation shall include an explanation of the University's policy on reimbursement of interview expenses.
 The candidates may also be reminded of other specifics pertaining to the position and appointment.
 Salary and rank/title must be approved by the Dean and the Vice President.